 British Land winnerBritish Land’s bold vision of achieving carbon neutrality by 2008/2009 is just one of the many reasons why it has stood out from the crowd.
 Runner up in last year’s competition, the developer has continued to up its game, with sustainability at the heart of all its projects.
 It has laid out a sustainability brief which every contractor must adhere to and has been ranked among the leading financial firms by the Dow Jones Sustainability Index since 2002.
 British Land has trained its Corporate Responsibility Director to be BREEAM and EcoHomes assessor while ensuring that reductions in water usage, waste to landfill and carbon emissions are enforced on all its projects.
 The firm's 2007 portfolio showed that overall energy use dropped by 4% and water use by 16% and it believes its two recent developments in Central London - 201 Bishopsgate and Broadgate Tower - are forecast to be 29% better in performance than required standards.

-Crest Nicholson has emerged as an ambitious developer of sustainable communities through its provision of environmentally sensitive developments.
+Crest NicholsonCrest Nicholson has emerged as an ambitious developer of sustainable communities through its provision of environmentally sensitive developments.
 Through its work with sustainable development charity Forum of the Future and its recent membership of the UK Green Building Council, Crest Nicholson has firm ambitions to meet the future need for sustainable communities.